NikolayVoina/cloudlinux-documentation/docs/cloudlinuxos/command-line_tools/README.md

 **Verifying Actual Limits**

-To check what limits are actually enforced, use these commands:
+To check what limits are actually enforced, please use these commands:

 <div class="notranslate">